Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Is judicial reasoning aided by EPV?

 \subsubsection{Incomplete but determinative}

 Looking deeper into the algorithm not only are many of these elements filled out subjectively and inscrutably, but on occasion no answer is given at all.
-In an effort to improve EPV, the step was taken in EPV-R to give averaged scores in these cases (\cite{paniagua_EPVR_2017} et al).
-However, While \citeauthor{paniagua_EPVR_2017} recognise the reasoning behind these issues and try to mitigate them (p.388), there is \textit{no indication to the judge} that crucial facts have been omitted, or the data is simply not present.
-Missing values in some areas may co-occur often (such as item 17 justification of violent behaviour and item 16 the presence of cruel behaviour and contempt:~\cite{paniagua_EPVR_2017}.
+In an effort to improve EPV, the step was taken in EPV-R to give averaged scores in these cases \citep{paniagua_EPVR_2017}.
+However, while \citeauthor{paniagua_EPVR_2017} recognise the reasoning behind these issues and try to mitigate them (2017, p.~388), there is \textit{no indication to the judge} that crucial facts have been omitted, or the data is simply not present.
+Missing values in some areas may co-occur often (such as item 17 justification of violent behaviour and item 16 the presence of cruel behaviour and contempt~\citep{paniagua_EPVR_2017}).
 In the courtroom, the result is presented as equally reliable, if it is based on 20 items, or a much smaller number, and no indication is given that it represents an averaged rating.
 There is no indication of how limited the information was that went into the assessment of risk.

-\citeauthor{eubanks2018automating} writes of an algorithm that `manifests a thousand invisible human choices... [b]ut it does so under a cloak of evidence-based objectivity and infallibility' [p.168].
-Here those choices are not only by the designers, and the re-designers, but by the respondents to the information gathering stage, where there is wide scope for discretion.
-With discretion, can enter unconscious prejudices which can lead to certain groups being over-identified as dangerous, while others are under-identified.

-Analogous with the lie-detector test, these technologies are not necessary optimised for the purposes that a courtroom requires ~\cite{oswald_technologies_2020}.
+As with the lie-detector test, these technologies are not necessary optimised for the purposes that a courtroom requires~\citep{oswald_technologies_2020}.